Adelaide, gateway to the Great Outback

 It is 5.6million square km and occupies 70% of the country.
 And Australian States have direct access to the Outback.
 The exceptions are the island State of Tasmania and Victoria whose northern border comes very close to it.

 However only one State and city has been the historical gateway to the Outback.
 That is the State of South Australia and its capital city Adelaide.
-Location is the main factor.
+Proximity is the main factor.

 Queensland and New South Wales are known entry points at a smaller scale.
-They cover the Eastern Part while Western Australia has a hold on the Western part of the Continent.
+They cover the Eastern Part while Western Australia has a hold on in a bigger way as they cover all of the Western part of the Continent.

 I have left out the Northern Territory and its capital city Darwin for a reason.
 They depend heavily on the Southern States for many things.
 This is despite Alice Springs and the Kathrine, major Outback towns being in the Northern Territory.
 Alice Springs by the way is in dead centre of the Outback and continent.
 Alice as it affectionally called is also the heartbeat of the Outback.